 Looking for a fun way to practice vowel sounds with kids?!
 We’ve got you covered.
 This free vowel sound sort is a great literacy center, guided reading activity or homeschool project.
 Just print, prep and play.

-To prep, first decide how you want to display the activity.
+To prep the vowel sort, first decide how you want to display the activity.
 Will you glue the crayon boxes to a poster board?
 Will you store them in a manila envelope to be spread out on a table?

 I decided to display my sort on a poster board because it allows the crayon box to act as an envelope for the crayons to be placed in.
 That seems to be more fun for the kids than just placing them on top of a flat picture on a table.